mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Remove

-A Remove message is sent by a group member to remove one or more members from the group.
+A Remove message is sent by a group member to remove one or more other members from the group.
+A member MUST NOT use a Remove message to remove themselves from the group.
+If a member of a group receives a Remove message where the removed index is equal to the signer index, the recipient MUST reject the message as malformed.

 ~~~~~
 struct {